Why Do Dogs Leash Bite?

 Reactive Dogs and Leash Biting

 Some dogs get excited more quickly than others.
 My Shiba Inu is a very reactive dog and like a super sports car, he can go from 0 to 60 mph in under 5 seconds.
 Once a dog loses control, he is no longer able to listen to us, and anything that we say will fall on deaf ears.
-A very high priority treat can sometimes snap him out of his frenzy, but I found that to be unreliable.
+A very high priority treat may sometimes snap him out of his frenzy, but I found that to be unreliable.
 Most of the time, when a dog goes rear-brained/reactive, he will be totally disinterested in food and other rewards.

 At that point, it is no longer possible to redirect the dog’s attention away from the squirrel or cat.
-I take Sephy to a quiet, low stimulus area, away from the trigger object, so that he can calm down.
+Instead, I take Sephy to a quiet, low stimulus area, away from the trigger object, so that he can calm down.

-Therefore, we want to catch the behavior early, and prevent our dog from obsessing over the trigger object (squirrel, cat, dog), before he gets into a reactive state.
+In general, we want to catch the behavior early, and prevent our dog from obsessing over the trigger object (squirrel, cat, dog), before he gets into a reactive state.
 This is one of the reasons why some trainers suggest walking a dog in a perpetual heel-like position (without the more stringent demands of precision heeling).

 Forcing a dog to walk close to us, with eyes ahead, can help to discourage distractions and over-excitement instances.
 However, it also makes for a more boring walk, that does not fulfill a dog’s need to smell and explore.